 There are also additional legal requirements to hold a third-party liable under one of these two scenarios.
 The first is that the bar or establishment had to act “willfully” when it served a minor alcohol.
 Basically, it means the person needed to know what they were doing to some extent.

 If the minor had a convincing fake ID, it may not establish willful conduct.
 If the establishment knows an adult is buying the alcohol with the intention of serving to a minor, they could be liable.
 When it comes to habitually addicted persons, there is the element that they must know the person has a history of alcohol abuse.

 Some states go one step further and hold a vendor, establishment, or even a social host responsible for someone who already appears to be intoxicated.
 In states that hold social hosts responsible, they could be held liable for serving someone alcohol at a private event or party.
 However, in Florida, the dram shop law doesn’t hold social hosts liable even if the host knows the person is “habitually addicted.”

 Penalties for violating Florida’s dram shop law can extend beyond just your right to sue a third-party.
 There could be criminal penalties involved.
 The social host who serves alcohol to a minor may not be liable under dram shop laws, but they could have their driver’s license suspended for providing alcohol to a minor.
 A vendor could lose their liquor license and/or be fined.

 Contact an Orlando Auto Accident Attorney Today

 If you were injured by a drunk driver, don’t attempt to pursue compensation on your own.
 Let a knowledgeable Orlando auto accident attorney help.
-Contact the Payer Law Group today to schedule an initial consultation.
+Contact the Payer Law today to schedule an initial consultation.